InfoSeeking/Socrates/back-end/README.md

 - Have the back-end store data in MongoDB to avoid messaging large datasets back and forth.
 When a user calls the API for fetching data, it will return the id of the record as well as the data-types and a SINGLE post to see what the data looks like.
 Then the user can choose which fields to analyze etc.

 #Issues
 - On Chrome locally there is an issue where ajax calls take 15-20 seconds.
 This does not occur in Firefox.
+[Edit 3/4/2014 : this is a Chrome bug]
+- When I ran an analysis on a data set, a different entry was returned as the first entry (this was with tw_search)
+- Total for word count is undefined

 #Analysis